Need Help?

 What is heroin addiction?

 Heroin addiction can develop very quickly and is medically recognised by the World Health Organisation (WHO ) and The National Institutes on Drug Abuse (NIDA) as a chronic, progressive relapsing brain disorder; characterised by compulsive drug seeking and taking despite negative consequences.
-1

 Heroin addiction is considered a brain disorder because it causes structural and functional changes to the brain’s circuits that control reward, stress and impulse.
 The more heroin that is used, the more pronounced these changes become.
-1

 Even when heroin use has been successfully stopped, structural changes to the brain can remain for a long time and in many cases can last a lifetime.
-1 This is why rehabilitation treatment from heroin addiction is so important.

 Whilst heroin addiction cannot be cured, it can be arrested from further progression and the affected person can learn to live a heroin free life with the correct treatment and support.

-The consequences of heroin addiction
+The consequences of a heroin addiction

 Heroin is currently responsible for an alarming number of deaths around the world.
 Over the past decade there has been a steady increase in deaths attributed to the misuse of heroin throughout the UK.